 How to Return A Fast Serve in Table Tennis?

 Returning the fast serve requires an action known as the “active drive.”

 When performing the active drive, your main focus is the placement of your return.
 The drive can be done in the following ways:

 - Return to the opponent’s wide forehand for opponents who are backhand dominant

 - Return to the opponent’s elbow for opponents who stay close to the table.

 - Return to the wide backhand for opponents who are forehand dominant.

 Also known as the tricky serve.
-The Ghost serve is a service in which the cut serve put out to the tip of the opponent’s court returns to the net.
-This serve, if not properly returned, will cause the ball to go straight to the net.
+The Ghost serve is a service in which the cut serves put out to the tip of the opponent’s court returns to the net.
+This service, if not correctly returned, will cause the ball to go straight to the net.

 How to Return Ghost Serve in Table Tennis?